ynuo-o/Visual-system-logbook-/lab1/README.md

 ```
 <img src="3.png" width="300">

-The variable `I` is a 200 x 320 two-dimensional matrix representing the grayscale intensity (brightness)of each pixel, with values  range [0, 1]. if we type
+The variable `I` is a 200 x 320 two-dimensional matrix representing the grayscale intensity (brightness)of each pixel, with values in the range [0, 1]. if we type

 ```matlab
 value = I(20,319)